LIoP is OPEN plus Online and Live Courses available

-Finding your own theme and developing your own signature style is one of the most difficult, but also one of the most rewarding tasks as a photographer.
+Finding your own theme and developing your own signature style is one of the most difficult but also one of the most rewarding tasks as a photographer.
 If your body of work is too diverse and lacks a common theme, it is really difficult to get to the next level.
-So the aim as a photographer has to be to become a real expert or a real master of your theme.
+So the aim as a photographer has to be to become an expert or a master of your theme.

 We have an exercise that we go through with all of our professional photographer students at LIoP.

 This assignment is made out of two parts.